dsc-courses/dsc10-2025-wi/syllabus.md

 If you happen to make one of the above mistakes and you notice it yourself within 48 hours of the deadline, please resubmit your assignment.
-If it is more than 48 hours since the deadline, please reach out to a staff member and we may resubmit for you, which will cost you 2 slip days.
+If it is more than 48 hours since the deadline, please reach out to a staff member and we may allow you to resubmit it late, at the cost of 2 slip days.
 It is your responsibility to ensure that all assignments are submitted correctly.

 ---

 ## 📝 Assessments

 We will assess your knowledge of course material frequently through quizzes and exams.
 Quizzes and exams will be administered on paper, without the use of computers or calculators.
-You'll have access to a large collection of [Practice Problems](https://practice.dsc10.com/) to help you prepare.
+You'll have access to a large collection of [practice problems](https://practice.dsc10.com/) to help you prepare.
 You'll see some of these problems in discussion sections and during in-class exam reviews, but the more you practice, the better prepared you'll be for the assessments.

+Exams and quizzes are designed to test your understanding of course material, therefore you must use methods of the course to earn credit.
+Solutions that are correct but outside of the scope of the course will not earn credit.

 ### Exams

 This class has one Midterm Exam and one Final Exam:
-- Midterm Exam: Wednesday, October 30th, **during your enrolled lecture slot**
+- Midterm Exam: Monday, February 10th, **during your enrolled lecture slot**
-- Final Exam: Saturday, December 7th from 11:30AM to 2:30PM, location TBD
+- Final Exam: Saturday, March 15th from 7 to 10PM, location TBD

 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
 Both exams will be held **in-person and on-paper**.

-If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/Q71C5HGCYxYVsMyy6 ) to see if accomodations can be made.
+If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/nxkC7tC7ezKW5svs6) to see if accomodations can be made.
 Without express permission otherwise, students are required to take both exams at the scheduled times.

 ### Quizzes

-Quizzes are designed to help students get more practice solving problems on-paper without a computer in front of them, as they'll need to do on exams.
+Quizzes are designed to help you get more practice solving problems on-paper without a computer in front of you, as you'll need to do on exams.
 Quiz questions are meant to be more straightforward than exam questions, but they will help you build the skills you need to perform well on exams, as well as help you identify any areas you need more practice in before the exam.

-There are four quizzes throughout the quarter, administered during your assigned quiz time:
+There are five quizzes throughout the quarter, administered during your assigned quiz time:

-- Quiz 1: Wednesday, October 9th
+- Quiz 1: Wednesday, January 22
-- Quiz 2: Wednesday, October 23rd
+- Quiz 2: Wednesday, February 5
-- Quiz 3: Wednesday, November 13th
+- Quiz 3: Wednesday, February 26
-- Quiz 4: Monday, November 25th
+- Quiz 4: Wednesday, March 5
+- Quiz 5: Wednesday, March 12

 We will count only your three highest quiz scores towards your grade.
-In other words, we will drop your lowest quiz score.
+In other words, we will drop your two lowest quiz scores.

 Quizzes are designed to give you low-stakes opportunities to practice solving problems on paper, with room for failure.
 You don't need to do well on every quiz to do well in the course.

 {: .warning }
 We will not offer makeup quizzes.
-If you are sick, traveling, have a conflict with athletics, or otherwise need to miss a quiz, you have some flexibility because not all scores will be factored into your grade.
+If you are sick, traveling, or otherwise need to miss a quiz, you have some flexibility because not all scores will be factored into your grade.

 You must attend **your assigned quiz session**; see the [Quiz Sessions](#quiz-sessions) section of the syllabus for details.